percona/pg_tde/documentation/docs/faq.md

 ## I use disk-level encryption.
 Why should I care about TDE?

-Encrypting a hard drive encrypts all data including system and application files that are there.
-However, disk encryption doesn’t protect your data after the boot-up of your system.
-During runtime, the files are decrypted with disk-encryption.
+Encrypting a hard drive encrypts all data, including system, application, and temporary files.

+Full disk encryption protects your data from people who have physical access to your device and even if it is lost or stolen.
+However, it doesn't protect the data after system boot-up: the data is automatically decrypted when the system runs or when an authorized user requests it.
+This means a sophisticated attacker can access the memory and steal the encryption keys through a cold boot attack.

+Another point to consider is PCI DSS compliance for Personal Account Numbers (PAN) encryption.

+* **PCI DSS 3.4.1** standards might consider disk encryption sufficient for compliance if you meet these requirements:

+   * Separate the logical data access from the operating system authentication.

+   * Ensure the decryption key is not linked to user accounts.

+* **PCI DSS 4.0** standards consider using only disk and partition-level encryption not enough to ensure PAN protection.
+It requires an additional layer of security that TDE can provide.

-TDE focuses specifically on data files and offers a more granular control over encrypted data.
+TDE focuses specifically on data files and offers more granular control over encrypted data.
 It also ensures that files are encrypted on disk during runtime and when moved to another system or storage.

-Consider using TDE and storage-level encryption together to add another layer of data security.
+Thus, to protect your sensitive data, consider using TDE to encrypt it at the table level.
+Then use disk-level encryption to encrypt a specific volume where this data is stored, or the entire disk.

 ## Is TDE enough to ensure data security?